One day I wrote about how Microsoft made the Web ugly.

 As Proxima Nova is a whole font family so it also depends on which weight you actually choose for each task.

-Download the Proxima Nova Webfont!
+Download the Proxima Nova webfont!

 You can download Proxima Nova from almost all font foundries.